 Bosses with an issue

 Many managers see it as a dilemma that their performance is dependent on their employees and their performance.
 Dependency does not feel pleasant, so these managers choose, doubtless unconsciously, to turn the case around.
 You ensure as ‘leader’ that your people are depending on you.
 You achieve this by exercising power.
 Divide and conquer is a subtle, often elusive way to do it.
 Divide and rule are making leaders apparently untouchable.
 This strategy reinforces, at least in the short term, their power.
 But history shows that such rulers sooner or later fall.
 Rulers take more than they give, and at one point in time, the balance will be restored.

 What can you do?

-My choice was that it was time to move on, a legitimate choice for yourself, but the pattern continues.
-You can accept the status quo, but at the expense of yourself.
+My choice was that it was time to move on, a legitimate choice for yourself, but the pattern could continue.
+You can accept the status quo but at the expense of yourself.
 There are two other, more fundamental ways to break out of a divide and conquer.
 Set it on the agenda, let him know you do not find it ethical and indicate that you will not go along with it.
 That will probably mean a conflict, but I feel it is better to stand up for yourselves.

 You could also try Human Resources, but they might not be on your side.
 Find out why here.